-Obviously, like in most cities in Morocco, the medina quarter is the place where you will feel going back in time.
+Obviously, like in most cities in Morocco, the medina quarter is the place where you will feel like going back in time.
 Go back and forth, leave no street unvisited as you get fascinated by the vivacity and contrast Africa brings compared to neighboring Europe.
-In the northern part of old town, you will find the Kasbah, the place where the sultan once lived, in the Dar el-Makhzen Palace, built in the 17th century.
-Take notice of the details of the carved wooden ceilings, as well as the marble courtyard.
+In the northern part of the old town, you will find the Kasbah, where the sultan once lived, in the Dar el-Makhzen Palace, built in the 17th century.
+Take notice of the details of the carved wooden ceilings and the marble courtyard.
 A true display of Moroccan craftwork.

 5 sights and landmarks you can’t miss

 Let’s consider the whole Tangier’s medina as one single sight but let’s also dig deeper inside the labyrinth of alleyways.
 The center of it all is the square known as Petit Socco.
 A great place to spend some time just watching people going about their lives.
 Other great sights are the Church of the Immaculate Conception and the Grand Mosque.

 The aforementioned Kasbah Museum tells the story of the past of Morocco across the various centuries.
 From early Roman sites like Lixus and Volubilis to the many pieces that date back to the different wars the country had to go through.
 The museum also goes into detail about the history of the city of Tangier itself.
 A great site to understand how the present came to be.
 Don’t miss the section dedicated to the Moroccan arts, where decorated ceramics are probably the most striking highlight.